coriolinus/oauth2-article/article.md

 One drawback of this technique is that while it's relatively simple to return errors if they occur, it's hard to get much detail about what specifically went wrong; PSA swallows any details the server might have returned about what the problem was.

 ## I don't like magic.
 Why not just roll my own?

+In a word: scalability.
+Very few social OAuth2 providers require or return exactly the same information in their API calls in exactly the same way; there are all kinds of special cases and exceptions.
+Adding a new social provider once you've got PSA already up and running is a matter of a few lines of configuration in your settings files; you don't have to adjust any code at all.
+PSA abstracts all of that out, so that you can focus on your own application.

+## But how on Earth do I test this?

+Good question! `unittest.mock` is not well-suited to mocking out API calls buried under an abstraction layer deep inside a library; just discovering the precise path to mock would take substantial effort.
+Instead, because PSA is built atop the Requests library, we use the excellent [Responses](https://github.com/getsentry/responses) library to mock out the providers at the HTTP level.
+A full discussion of testing is beyond the scope of this article, but a sample of our tests are included in [this gist](http://gist.github.com/update me!).
+Particular functions to note there are the `mocked` context manager and the `TestSocialAuth` class.

+> Don't forget to update the link above once we have a public gist or something with this code.